 People with Dry Eyes suffer from eyes that feel dry, itchy, swollen, irritated, and at times very painful.
 Dry eye syndrome can be developed as a result of genetics, age, environment, lifestyle, medications, and the overall health of your eyes.
 When one has dry eyes, the eyes are either not producing enough tears to keep your eye lubricated, or the tears are not composed of the correct balance of water, lipids, and mucous to maintain proper lubrication.

 How Are Eye Allergies and Dry Eyes Treated?

 Eye allergies can be treated using artificial tears, medicated eye drops, decongestants, antihistamines, or anti-inflammatory medications.
-Depending on your specific case, Dr. Alan B. Schlussel may recommend a combination of treatments.
+Depending on your specific case, Dr. Alan Schlussel and Dr. Hannah Canuto may recommend a combination of treatments.

-However, if it is determined that you have dry eyes, Dr. Alan B. Schlussel may suggest artificial tears or lubricant eye drops to alleviate the discomfort, and in some cases, may even prescribe drops or steroids.
+However, if it is determined that you have dry eyes, Dr. Alan Schlussel and Dr. Hannah Canuto may suggest artificial tears or lubricant eye drops to alleviate the discomfort, and in some cases, may even prescribe drops or steroids.
 For patients with more acute cases of dry eyes, the doctor might suggest alternative treatment options.

 If you’re suffering from any of the above symptoms, speak with , who will examine and thoroughly assess the source of these reactions, determine whether they are caused by allergies or Dry Eyes, and provide the right treatment.